lhossack/safe_url_checker/README.md

 The configuration object is also of significant note as it plays a key role during startup.

-The API frameworks (flask) play a minimal role in the execution or control flow of the business logic and should be kept separate.
+The API frameworks (flask) are intended to play a minimal role in the execution or control flow of the business logic and should be kept separate in case they are to be swapped out.
+This could happen for example if there was a decision to change to using a serverless model such as AWS Lambda.

-Similarly, the backing stores are responsible for ensuring inputs are not dangerous to their own systems and must obey the "interface" defined by database_abc.DatabaseABC to be registered to the app.
+Similarly, the backing stores are responsible for ensuring inputs are not dangerous to their own systems (e.g. SQL injection due to lack of parameterized queries) and must obey the "interface" defined by database_abc.DatabaseABC to be registered to the app.

 ### Using the Makefile
 If you have make installed, there are make commands available for most common operations.